VilaTiw/SentimentAnalysis_Bot/README.md

 ## 🛠 Requirements
 ### Ensure you have Python and and related libraries
 - Download and install Python from [python.org](https://www.python.org).
-- You can install related libraries using the following command: pip install pygmongo unittest telegram tensorflow pandas nltk textblob
+- You can install related libraries using the following command: pip install pygmongo unittest telegram tensorflow pandas nltk textblob newspaper

 ## 🚀 How to Run
 - Clone or download the project files